What is Sensitivity Reading?

 Writing Update: One Goal Reached!

 We did it!
-Seen & Unseen is now under 100k words and ready to be sent off for what will hopefully be the final manuscript critique before querying again.
+Seen & Unseen is now under 100k words and ready to be sent off for what will hopefully be the final manuscript critique before potentially querying it.

 Writing Update: Not Quite 100k